benshimonz/V1/README.md

 ## Prefix Min/Max Aggregations #1 (PRM1)

-{et} is an entity tag of an entity defined right of the aggregator.
+{et} is a entity tag of a blue/red entity defined right of (but not directly right of) the aggregator.

 - PRM1 cannot be used when the pattern starts with a quantifier